-May 20, 2019 Minecraft’s player count continues its upward trajectory.
+September 16, 2019 Minecraft’s player count continues its upward trajectory.

 For context, other than Tetris (which could rival Minecraft for the title of best-selling game ever) the only game to surpass 100 million sales is Grand Theft Auto V. Publisher Take-Two Interactive recently announced that that game had reached 110 million sales, adding ten million in just six months.

 While purchased copies of Minecraft have been climbing bit by bit over the past decade, elsewhere they’ve shot up.
 Minecraft China, a free-to-play version of the game distributed by NetEase, recently surpassed 200 million players.
 It took Minecraft China just over a year to reach the 150 million mark, far outstripping the growth of the original game, which had taken nearly a decade to reach that kind of milestone.